 Go to the Subscription Allocations page (1) and select an existing subscription.

 The Export Manifest button (2) allows you to export a

 .zipfile containing all information required by orcharhino.
 This will download a file called

 manifest-<name of the manifest>-<date of export>.zipwhich will be automatically processed by orcharhino.

 Navigate to Content > Subscriptions and click the manage manifest button on the top.
 This will open the following window:

-.zip file you’ve downloaded from Red Hat as shown above.
+.zip file you have downloaded from Red Hat as shown above.

-After the import has finished, go to the subscriptions page and select the one you’ve imported:
+After the import has finished, go to the subscriptions page and select the one you have imported: